ion1/mischacks/README.txt

 Random#int:: Return a random integer 0 ≤ n < argument (using SecureRandom).

+Password:: A small wrapper for String#crypt that does secure salt generation and easy password verification.

 == FEATURES/PROBLEMS:

 The sh method is only safe if your sh script is safe.
 If unsure, add double